shwethakunjur/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 ./target/debug/hellocomp423
 ```
-* The output should be
+* The output should be:
 ```
 Hello COMP423
 ```